petermetz/RuntimeError/README.md

 This also runs code quality checks using ESLint.
 Please refer to the `.eslintrc` file to familiar yourself with the rules.

+**Please Note:** This requires a POSIX compliant environment to run.

 ## License

 This project is released under the MIT license.